-The Chamber supports comprehensive immigration reform that promotes efficient borders and provides the business community access to workforce critical to its success.
-Immigrants comprise nearly one-third of the labor force in San Diego County, contributing to about 25 percent of the region’s GDP, and represent 22 percent of the total household income locally, a substantial share of spending power.
+The Chamber supports comprehensive immigration reform that promotes efficient borders and provides the business community with access to a workforce critical to its success.
+Immigrants represent a significant part of our population and contribute to the economy in many ways.
+They comprise nearly one-third of the labor force in San Diego County, contributing to about 25 percent of the region’s GDP and representing 27.8 percent of the County’s spending power.

 Enhancement of our regional and national economy can be achieved through a well-trained and plentiful workforce, and safe and efficient borders.
-Our economy depends on policies which provide our business community with access to workforce.
-These programs, such as the H1B1 visa and a guest worker program, support skilled workers, research, and investment.
-Multiple studies have shown that employing highly skilled foreign workers whose abilities and talents complement those of native-born workers actually create new employment opportunities for American workers.
-The lack of a comprehensive immigration system limits and affects the region’s economic growth and represents a potential threat to NAFTA visas and Mexico’s Multiple Migratory Form (FMM).
-In the past, the Chamber was successful in advocating for an online process for FMMs that today facilitates access to Mexico for foreign tourists visiting by sea, land, or air.
+Our economy depends on policies which provide our business community with access to a skilled labor force.
+These programs support skilled workers, research, and investment.
+Multiple studies have also shown that employing highly skilled foreign workers whose abilities and talents complement those of native-born workers actually creates new employment opportunities in the U.S. In fact, each H-1B visa leads to the creation of 1.83 American jobs.